-The girls were lucky enough to receive this set of Magna-Tiles from their Grandma for Christmas.
+The girls were lucky enough to receive this set of ‘Magna-Tiles’ magnetic tiles from their Grandma for Christmas.
 They play with them almost every day.
-There are so many ways to play with Magna-Tiles, and we’re only just scratching the surface.
+There are so many ways to play with magnetic tiles, and we’re only just scratching the surface.
 But I thought I would share some of my initial reflections on how they’ve been playing with them so far, and in particular, the rich hands-on geometry that has evolved out of this play.

 Our Magnatiles set includes small squares, large squares, equilateral triangles, isosceles triangles and right angle triangles.
 From the beginning, we’ve been calling these shapes by their proper names.
 I figure, if the girls can remember and pronounce all the names of the Disney princesses, they can easily remember the names of the different triangles too, right?
 (Pocahontas, Rapunzel and Aurora are not exactly easy to pronounce!)

 But this post isn’t really about memorising triangle names.
 It’s more what the girls are learning, mostly through their own explorations, that’s really impressing me about Magna-Tiles.

 The girls are learning that if you put two (or more) squares together, you get a rectangle.
 If you run out of large squares, you can add four small squares together to make one.
 Six square sides make a cube.
 Another way to make a cube, is to stack squares on top of one another until they reach the right height.
 This makes a solid cube instead of a hollow one.